Volume 3, Chapter 2

 The selection of design professionals is subject to University policy and guidelines.
 State law requires design professionals and specified other consultants to be selected based on the procedures in the Public Contract Code as implemented by University policy.

-Procedures for compliance with project funding requirements and statistical record keeping and reporting are set forth in Business and Finance Bulletin 43 “Materiel Management,” Section III, Part2:“Supplier Diversity.”
-Where required as a condition of federal- or state-funded contracts or grants, the University will continue to set goals and timetables for small (SBE), disadvantaged (DBE), women-owned (WBE), and disabled veteran (DVBE) business enterprises; maintain statistics on utilization of such businesses; and will require self-certification.
+In compliance with state and federal law, federal- or state-funded contracts or grants, or UC policy, the University will continue to set goals and timetables for small (SBE), disadvantaged (DBE), women-owned (WBE), and disabled veteran (DVBE) business enterprises; maintain statistics on utilization of such businesses; and will require certification.
 In addition, the University will continue to use outreach programs to assure equality of opportunity.

 The University is annually required to produce statistics on its use of small, diverse and disadvantaged business enterprises.
 Each Facility should maintain records containing, at a minimum: